Who may join 4-H?

 Nope!
 4-H members can explore any subject area that interests them!
 Project areas include, but are not limited to: Expressive Arts, Family Living, Environmental Stewardship, Plant Sciences, Animal Sciences, Engineering & Technology and more!

 Each 4-H member selects at least one project.
 A project is the subject that the member decides to learn about, make, or raise.
 Members choose projects that fit into their family, club, and community.

 Finding a 4-H Club

 Pacific County 4-H has approximately 7 active 4-H clubs.
 It is important to find a club that is the right fit for your family.
 The Pacific County Extension Office can connect you with club leaders who offer projects in your interest area and let them know that you are interested in joining their club.
-The club leader will provide information on their club structure i.e. meeting schedules, service projects, activities and more.
+The club leader will provide information on their club structure, meeting schedules, service projects, activities and more.
 This is the time to ask your questions!
-If you need assistance with finding a club or would like to start a new 4-H club, contact Extension Educator Toni Gwin (360) 875-9331 or email@example.com .
+If you need assistance with finding a club or would like to start a new 4-H club, contact Extension Educator Toni Gwin (360) 875-9331 or firstname.lastname@example.org .
 We are happy to help you get started on your 4-H journey!
-Once you have connected with a club leader about joining their club, your family will complete the enrollment process using the link and resources below:
+Once you have connected with a club leader about joining their club, your family will complete the enrollment process using the link and resources below.

-Enroll in 4-H as a Youth Member
+How to Join 4-H as a Youth Member